 Our rights talk, in its absoluteness promotes unrealistic expectations, heightens social conflict, and inhibits dialogue that might lead toward consensus, accommodation, or at least the discovery of common ground.
 In its silence concerning responsibilities, it seems to condone acceptance of the benefits of living in a democratic social welfare state, without accepting the corresponding personal and civic obligations….
 In its insularity, it shuts out potentially important aids to the process of self-correcting learning.
 All of these traits promote mere assertion over reason-giving.

-Glendon (1991, 14) here draws out some of the detrimental practical consequences of the popular connection between rights and conclusive reasons that we saw above.
+Glendon (1991, 14) here draws out some of the detrimental practical consequences of the connection between rights and conclusive reasons that we saw above.
 Since rights assertions suggest conclusive reasons, people can be tempted to assert rights when they want to end a discussion instead of continuing it.
 One plays a right as a trump card when one has run out of arguments.
 Similarly, the ready availability of rights language may lead parties initially at odds with each other toward confrontation instead of negotiation, as each side escalates an arms-race of rights assertions that can only be resolved by a superior authority like a court.
 One line of feminist theory has picked up on this line of criticism, identifying the peremptory and rigidifying discourse of rights with the confrontational masculine “voice.”
 (Gilligan 1993)

 It is not inevitable that these unfortunate tendencies will afflict those who make use of the language of rights.
-As we have seen, it may be plausible to hold that each right is “absolute” only within a elaborately gerrymandered area.
+As we have seen, it may be plausible to hold that each right is “absolute” only within an elaborately gerrymandered area.
 And it may be possible to produce deep theories to justify why one has the rights that one asserts.
 However, it is plausible that the actual use of rights talk does have the propensities that Glendon suggests.
 It seems no accident that America, “the land of rights,” is also the land of litigation.

 Another deleterious consequence of rights talk that Glendon picks out is its tendency to move the moral focus toward persons as rightholders, instead of toward persons as bearers of responsibilities.
 This critique is developed by O’Neill (1996, 127–53; 2002, 27–34).
 A focus on rightholders steers moral reasoning toward the perspective of recipience, instead of toward the traditional active ethical questions of what one ought to do and how one ought to live.
 Rights talk also leads those who use it to neglect important virtues such as courage and beneficence, which are duties to which no rights correspond.
 Finally, the use of rights language encourages people to make impractical demands, since one can assert a right without attending to the desirability or even the possibility of burdening others with the corresponding obligations.